Starbucks aims to woo China workers, parents

 The Seattle-based Starbucks currently has about 10,000 employees in China and is competing with numerous chains for those skilled workers.

-The company’s rivals in China include Britain’s Costa Coffee (WTB.L), South Korean-owned bakery chains Paris Baguette and Tous Les Jours, and Pacific Coffee, which is majority-owned by Hong Kong-listed China Resources Enterprise Ltd (0291.HK).
+The company’s rivals in China include Britain’s Costa Coffee , South Korean-owned bakery chains Paris Baguette and Tous Les Jours, and Pacific Coffee, which is majority-owned by Hong Kong-listed China Resources Enterprise Ltd.

-McDonald’s Corp (MCD.N) sells coffee in the market, where it also is growing rapidly, and U.S. coffee chains Dunkin’ Donuts (DNKN.O) and Coffee Bean & Tea Leaf also have China expansion plans.
+McDonald’s Corp sells coffee in the market, where it also is growing rapidly, and U.S. coffee chains Dunkin’ Donuts and Coffee Bean & Tea Leaf also have China expansion plans.

 Starbucks appears to have an edge over some rivals in China, some experts said.
 It invests in training and its employees are efficient, consistent, cheerful and often speak some English.